The Price of Connectivity in Fair Division: Maximin Share Fairness

-While we have not been able to establish a general bound on the PoC for graphs with connectivity $3$ or above, we present a conjecture that, if settled in the affirmative, would complete the picture for the two-agent case.
+While we have not been able to precisely determine the PoC for all graphs with connectivity $3$ or above, we present a conjecture that, if settled in the affirmative, would complete the picture for the two-agent case.
 Before we can describe the conjecture, we need the following generalization of 2-linkedness \citep{Mezaros15}:

 \begin{definition} Given positive integers $a,b$, a graph $G$ is said to be \emph{$(a,b)$-linked} if for any disjoint set of vertices $M_1,M_2$ with $|M_1|=a$ and $|M_2|=b$, there exist disjoint connected subgraphs $G_1,G_2$ of $G$ such that $M_i$ is contained in $G_i$ for $i=1,2$. \end{definition}